nk-gears/nkdews.me/content/posts/covid-19-vaccine-shot-experience.md

 ---

 Developing a Vaccine for this Pandemic time is not a simple thing.
-Researchers, Scientits have invested huge efforts and time to develop the vaccine and brought to commercial usage within a short span of time.
+Researchers, Scientists have invested huge efforts and time to develop the vaccine and brought to commercial usage within a short span of time.

 ## Covishield - First Shot

 Initially I was not much interested on the Covid-19 Vaccine and had less trust on hearing various media news.
 Later I was convinced based on the experience of People who took the vaccine.
 I went to the nearby Government Hospital (ESI) Ayanavaram and i had my First Shot in the Mid of March 2021.
 I appreciate the people who have maintained the place very neat and clean and well organized.
 They have 4 sections ( Registration, Testing, Doctor Review and Vaccination Room).
 We need to register ourselves in the front office with the Small Form which asks for Adhaar Number, Name, Age, Mobile Details.

 Then Blood Pressure, Oxygen Levels are tested.
-Then these details needs to be reviwed by a Doctor in the next section who either approves or rejects based on the Candidate's testing results.
+Then these details needs to be reviewed by a Doctor in the next section who either approves or rejects based on the Candidate's testing results.

 The doctor asked whether i took any medicines or undergoing any other treatment.
 He also gave option to choose Covishield or Covaxin.
 I went with Covishield as i felt more convincing than Covaxin based on the composition.